Blood Glucose Test Results Help You Take Control

 Setting a target range

-What is the target blood glucose level for people with diabetes?
+What is the target blood glucose level for people living with diabetes?
 It depends on your age and other medical conditions you may have.
-People with diabetes should aim for a fasting blood glucose of 4.0 to 7.0 millimoles per liter (mmol/L) and 2-hour after eating target should between 5.0 and 10.0 mmol/L.5 Your doctor will set target blood sugar test results specifically for you, based on several factors including:
+People living with diabetes should aim for a fasting blood glucose of 4.0 to 7.0 millimoles per liter (mmol/L) and a blood glucose between 5.0 and 10.0 millimoles per liter (mmol/L) 2 hours after eating.
+Your doctor will set target blood sugar test results specifically for you, based on several factors including:

-- Whether you are type 1 or type 2
+- Whether you are living with type 1 diabetes or type 2 diabetes

 - Your age